doomslide/proof-trace/README.md

 # proof-trace: Extracting Self-Contained Theorems and Proofs from Lean 4

-This is a tool to extract intermediate goals from typed lean proofs and represent them as self-contained theorems with their corresponding proofs.
+This is a tool (work in progress) to extract intermediate goals from typed lean proofs and represent them as self-contained theorems with their corresponding proofs.
 It also includes a utility for sampling theorems from Lean libraries (e.g. Mathlib).

 ## Prerequisites